-C. CRITERIA FOR IDENTIFICATION
+B. CRITERIA FOR IDENTIFICATION

-Criterion A: Area a is not currently recognized as a protected area Not a The area is not currently recognized or reported as a protected area or protected area part of a protected area; it may have been established for another purpose. a is governed and managed Geographically Size and area are described, including in three dimensions where defined space necessary. acimou space Boundaries are described.
-Legitimate Governance has legitimate authority and is appropriate for achieving governance in situ conservation of biodiversity within the area. authorities Governance by indigenous peoples and local communities is self-identified authorities and peer reviewed. - Governance reflects the equity considerations adopted in the Convention.
-Covernance may be but a single out by sitty on through calleboration among Governance may be by a single authority or through collaboration among relevant outhorities and provides the ability to address threats collectively.
-Managed relevant authorities and provides the ability to address threats collectively.
-Managed Relevant authorities are identified and involved in management and responsible authorities are identified. responsible authorities are identified.
+Criterion A: Area is not currently recognized as a protected area Not a • The area is not currently recognized or reported as a protected area or part of a protected area protected area; it may have been established for another function.
+Criterion B: Area is governed and managed Geographically • Size and area are described, including in three dimensions where necessary. defined space Boundaries are geographically delineated.
+Legitimate governance Governance has legitimate authority and is appropriate for achieving in situ conservation of biodiversity within the area; authorities Governance by indigenous peoples and local communities is self-identified in accordance with national legislation; Governance reflects the equity considerations adopted in the Convention.
+Governance may be by a single authority and/or organization or through collaboration among relevant authorities and provides the ability to address threats collectively.

+Managed Managed in ways that achieve positive and sustained outcomes for the conservation of biological diversity.
+Relevant authorities and stakeholders are identified and involved in management.
 A management system is in place that contributes to sustaining the in situ conservation of biodiversity.

-Management is consistent with the ecosystem approach with the ability to adapt to achieve biodiversity outcomes, including long-term outcomes, and including the ability to manage a new threat.
-Criterion C. Achi ieves sustained and effective contribution to in situ conservation of biodiversity Effective The area achieves, or is expected to achieve, positive and sustained outcomes for the in situ conservation of biodiversity.
-Current threats are well understood.
-Significant threats are addressed effectively.
+Management is consistent with the ecosystem approach with the ability to adapt to achieve expected biodiversity conservation outcomes, including longterm outcomes, and including the ability to manage a new threat.
+Criterion C: Achieves sustained and effective contribution to in situ conservation of biodiversity Effective The area achieves, or is expected to achieve, positive and sustained outcomes for the in situ conservation of biodiversity.
+Threats, existing or reasonably anticipated ones are addressed effectively by preventing, significantly reducing or eliminating them, and by restoring degraded ecosystems.
 Mechanisms, such as policy frameworks and regulations, are in place to recognize and respond to new threats.
-To the extent possible, management inside and outside the OECM is integrated.
-Sustained over The OECM is in place for the long term or is likely to be. long term "Sustained" pertains to the continuity of governance and management and "long term" pertains to the outcome.
-Information Identification of an OECM should, to the extent possible, document the and known biodiversity attributes, including cultural and/or spiritual values, monitoring of the area and the governance and management in place as a baseline for assessing effectiveness.
-A monitoring system informs management measures with respect to biodiversity.
+To the extent relevant and possible, management inside and outside the other effective area-based conservation measure is integrated.
+Sustained over The other effective area-based conservation measures are in place for the long term or is likely to be. long term "Sustained" pertains to the continuity of governance and management and "long term" pertains to the biodiversity outcome.
+Recognition of other effective area-based conservation measures is expected to In situ conservation of include the identification of the range of biodiversity attributes for which the biological site is considered important (e.g. communities of rare, threatened or diversity endangered species, representative natural ecosystems, range restricted species, key biodiversity areas, areas providing critical ecosystem functions and services, areas for ecological connectivity).
+Identification of an other effective area-based conservation measure should, to Information the extent possible, document the known biodiversity attributes, as well as, and monitoring where relevant, cultural and/or spiritual values, of the area and the governance and management in place as a baseline for assessing effectiveness.
+A monitoring system informs management on the effectiveness of measures with respect to biodiversity, including the health of ecosystems.
 Processes should be in place to evaluate the effectiveness of governance and management, including with respect to equity.
-Criterion D: Asso ociated ecosystem services and cultural and spiritual values Ecosystem Ecosystem services are supported, particularly those of importance to services indigenous peoples and local communities, taking into account interactions and trade-offs among ecosystem services, with a view to ensuring positive biodiversity outcomes and equity. ensuring positive blouversity outcomes and equity.
+General data of the area such as boundaries, aim and governance are available Criterion D: Associated ecosystem functions and services and cultural, spiritual, socio-economic and other locally relevant values Ecosystem Ecosystem functions and services are supported, including those of importance functions and to indigenous peoples and local communities, for other effective area-based services conservation measures concerning their territories, taking into account interactions and trade-offs among ecosystem functions and services, with a view to ensuring positive biodiversity outcomes and equity.
+Management to enhance one particular ecosystem function and service does not impact negatively on the sites overall biological diversity.